Armenia in the Eurovision Song Contest 2008: Evrotesil 2008

 Following their artist reveal, AMPTV announced a public call for song submissions from Armenian songwriters with a deadline of 15 January 2008.
 10 songs were submitted and a jury panel together with Sirusho selected four songs to proceed to the national final, which were announced on 6 March 2008.
 The national final was scheduled to take place on 8 March 2008 at the Academic Opera and Ballet Theatre in Yerevan, however due to a State of Emergency in Armenia, the show, hosted by Gohar Gasparyan and Felix Khachatryan and broadcast on Channel 1, took place at the AMPTV studios in Yerevan instead.
 All four competing songs were performed by Sirusho and the winning song, "Qélé, Qélé", was selected exclusively by a public vote.
-The song was co-written and produced by Canadian-Armenian composer/producer H.A.
+The song was composed, co-written and produced by Canadian-Armenian composer/producer H.A.
 Der-Hovagimian (DerHova).
 In addition to the performances of the competing songs, the interval act featured previous year's Eurovision entrant Hayko performing his entry "Anytime You Need".